PranavAga/C_shell/README.md

     - Z : Zombie

     The “+” signifies whether it is a foreground or background process, i.e., add “+” only if it is a foreground process.
+- ### seek
+    Format: <br>
+    ```seek <flags> <search> <target_directory>```<br>
+    Looks for a file/directory in the specified target directory (or current if no directory is specified).
+It returns a list of relative paths (from target directory) of all matching files/directories (files in green and directories in blue) separated with a newline character.

+    Flags :

+    - -d : Only look for directories (ignore files even if name matches)
+    - -f : Only look for files (ignore directories even if name matches)
+    - -e : This flag is effective only when a single file or a single directory with the name is found.
+If only one file (and no directories) is found, then print it’s output.
+If only one directory (and no files) is found, then change current working directory to it.
+Otherwise, the flag has no effect.
+This flag should work with -d and -f flags.
+If -e flag is enabled but the directory does not have access permission (execute) or file does not have read permission, then output “Missing permissions for task!”

 ## System commands
     Bash commands handled by execvp() is also handled.
     -   #### Foreground processes